United Way of Central Maryland FAQs

 Q: Does United Way of Central Maryland only provide funds?

-A: No. UWCM’s work involves so much more than money…
+A: UWCM’s work involves so much more than money…

 - We collaborate with nonprofit agencies across central Maryland to truly understand the needs and how to best approach systematic solutions.

-- We connect the dots between the public sector, private sector, nonprofits and individuals to create collective impact.
+- We connect the dots between government, businesses, nonprofits and individuals to create collective impact.
 When we all come together to focus on community issues, we can create long-term change.

 - We offer donors opportunities to do more than give.
-For example, our Days of Action encourage volunteers to get hands-on in community service projects.
+For example, our Days of Action and READ LEARN SUCCEED program encourage volunteers to get hands-on in the community.

-- Through 2-1-1 MD at UWCM, we linked more than 95,000 callers last year (Fiscal Year 2012) to specialized resources, including housing, food, health care, utility assistance and more.
+- Through 2-1-1 MD at UWCM, we linked more than 78,000 callers last year (Fiscal Year 2013) to specialized resources, including legal and tax assistance, housing, individual and family supports, utilities and food.

 - 2-1-1 MD at UWCM operates as the state’s Earned Income Tax Credit (EITC) hotline.
-Last year, United Way responded to nearly 9,000 calls regarding tax preparation assistance.
-Along with the Maryland CASH Campaign, our efforts contributed to low- to moderate-income Marylanders recouping an estimated $18.5 million from federal and state tax refunds, and more than $6 million in Earned Income Tax Credits.
+Last year, United Way responded to more than 11,000 calls regarding tax preparation assistance.
+Along with the Maryland CASH Campaign, our efforts contributed to low- to moderate-income Marylanders recouping an estimated $30 million from federal and state tax refunds, and more than $10.4 million in Earned Income Tax Credits.

 - We make data from our Community Issues Management (CIM) system publicly available for community planning and decision making.